tanner-wauchope/english_semantics/README.md

 Example interpreter session:
 ```
 >>> tanner is a child of glen
-...
 >>> glen is a child of don
+>>> X is Y's grandchild
 ...
->>> X is a grandchild of Y
-...
 X is a child of Z
 ...
 Z is a child of Y
 ...
->>> Who is a grandchild of Someone
+>>> Who is Someone's grandchild
 ...
-tanner is a grandchild of don
+tanner is don's grandchild
->>>
 ```